atombrenner/photo-timeline/README.md

-quality of 80 saves between 50% and 90% but images have visible differences quality of 90 saves between 25% and 80% but images have still visible differences compression is very cpu intensive, one image takes 1 to 3 seconds, 4 cores are utilized at 100%
+quality of 80 saves between 50% and 90% but images have visible differences quality of 90 saves between 25% and 80% but images have still visible differences compression is very CPU intensive, one image takes 1 to 3 seconds, 4 cores are utilized at 100%